soverenio/docs/docs/user-guide/events.md

     - content.code.annotate # (1)
 ```

-1.  :man_raising_hand: I'm a code annotation!
-I can contain `code`, __formatted
-    text__, images, ... basically anything that can be written in Markdown.

 ### Event object structure

 Each such JSON message carries significant information about an event and is composed of the following attributes: